olololyaa/INSPECTumours/cran-comments.md

 Importing from so many packages makes the package vulnerable to any of them becoming unavailable.
 Move as many as possible to Suggests and use conditionally.

-Comment: this is a package to generate shiny tool for statistical modelling.
-We have used some shiny packages, including rmarkdown shiny shinyalert shinyFeedback shinyjs shinytoastr shinyvalidate, for the shiny interface and several packages for different statistical models.
+Comment: We have exceeded the limit a bit because we included several packages to customize the shiny app and packages for statistical modelling as well.
+We hope that it will be possible to leave the number of used packages as is.

 * This is a new release.